10 Strategic Planning Team Building Activities

 Debrief

-During the debrief, you should identify any areas of improvement for the team and recognize their successes.
+During the debrief, you should identify any areas of improvement for the teams and recognize their successes.
 Encourage creativity to help foster collaboration between team members.

 #2.
 Fish Bowl